 Instead of fielding these inquiries firsthand, put them in contact with your account manager where you ordered from.
 That way, they know exactly how to adjust based on each individual request and can accommodate accordingly in a swift and easy manner.

-Want to learn more about the Cristaux event planning checklist?
+Want to learn more about the Cristaux award show planning checklist?
 Connect with our team to find out other tips to guarantee that your next awards event has a foolproof plan.